sagar8086/Customer-Churn-Prediction/README.md

 # Problem Statement

 Churn (loss of customers to competition) is a problem for companies because it is more expensive to acquire a new customer than to keep your existing one from leaving.
 This problem statement is targeted at enabling churn reduction using analytics concepts.
-We have to Churn Rate on the basis of their usage data.

 # Metadata